alebarreto1/alebarreto1/README.md

 ##

 - I live in Brazil.
-- Studying JavaScript for Back-End using NodeJS.
+- I'm currently studying JavaScript for Back-End and using NodeJS.

 ##
 ### Conect with me: